tonysathre/CitrixDownloader/README.md

 # CitrixDownloader
-PowerShell script to automate the download of binaries from Citrix.com
+PowerShell script to automate the download of binaries from Citrix.com.

 Credit to [Ryan Butler](https://github.com/ryancbutler) for the [original code](https://github.com/ryancbutler/Citrix/blob/master/XenDesktop/AutoDownload/Helpers/Get-CTXBinary.ps1).

+## Requirements
+* PowerShell 3+ or PowerShell Core 7+
+  * Only tested on PowerShell Core 7.2.1 but older versions may work
+* Windows or Linux
+  * MacOS may work but I don't have a Mac to test it

 ## Getting DLNumber and FileName